conor1982/Iris_Project_2020/README.md

 ##### Fig 14
 ![Petal Width Length Histogram](https://github.com/conor1982/Iris_Project_2020/blob/master/Histograms/Histogram%20of%20petal_width.png)

-We can obseve from the Histogram that Setosa is easily seperable while there is a wider overlap between Versicolor and Virginica in compared to the petal length Histogram.
+We can observe from the Histogram that Setosa is easily separable while there is a wider overlap between Versicolor and Virginica in compared to the petal length Histogram.

 ### PDF (Probability Density Function) and CDF (Cumulative Distribution Frequency)